cubicdaiya/mruby_nginx_module/README.md

 What I want to develop are as previously noted concepts.

  * Give developers by mruby to develop nginx module
- * Usability that higher affinity with Nginx
+ * Usability that higher affinity with nginx
  * More features

 [ngx_mruby](https://github.com/matsumoto-r/ngx_mruby) is a part of unified web server extension developing support institution(like mod_mruby).

-But what I want to develop is the product that is more specialized for Nginx.
+But what I want to develop is the product that is more specialized for nginx.

 To that end **mruby_nginx_module** needs to equip more features than **ngx_mruby** and I must implement drastic mechanism.